surifirstpin/biplus_documentation/docs/Model.md

 **Example :**
 if sales manager need different data then material management then we need to develop two models to offer views of database appropriate for each user.

-Using BI+ you can maintain multiple models for single project and each of them disclose different data to different users depending on parameters applied in model.
+> Using BI+ you can maintain multiple models for single project and each of them disclose different data to different users depending on parameters applied in model.

+**Getting Started :**
  Once project is saved you can define your data in model section as shown in below image :
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/5f41bf1e6bf7e11e52fb03d555ce35e47060280b/images/model_new.png)